rbouckaert/transmission/doc/tutorial/README.md

 	<figcaption>Figure: Convergence of MCMC in Tracer.</figcaption>
 </figure>

-The short 5 million sample run has not quite converged yet, but the longer run does.
+The short 5 million sample run has not quite converged yet, but the longer pre-cooked run does.

 Inspect the tree file, for example in DensiTree.
 It shows that there is a lot of uncertainty in the tree distribution